Let’s grow through

 Somewhere along the way, beans got a bad reputation, but boy, are they coming back strong.
-I have been on the bean side of TikTok lately, and I must say, I am fully here for it.
+I’ve been on the bean side of TikTok lately, and I must say, I am fully here for it.

 Beans used to be the punchline of jokes.
 I can still hear my Grandpa joking about them.
 Beans were the food people apologized for eating.
-The thing we pretend we don’t like until we are tired, hormonal, inflamed, or broke.
+The thing we pretend we don’t like until we’re tired, hormonal, inflamed, or broke.
 Then suddenly, beans become a lifeline.

 As a kid, and still now, I loved canned beans in sauce with molasses.
 Simple, comforting, and familiar.